yaricom/goNEAT/README.md

 The basic system's performance is evaluated by two kind of experiments:
 1. The XOR experiment which test whether topology augmenting actually happens by NEAT algorithm evaluation.
 To build XOR solving network the NEAT algorithm should grow new hidden unit in the provided start genome.
-2. The pool balancing experiment which is classic Reinforcement Learning experiment allowing us to estimate performance of NEAT algorithm against proven results by many of other algorithms.
+2. The pole balancing experiments which is classic Reinforcement Learning experiment allowing us to estimate performance of NEAT algorithm against proven results by many of other algorithms.
 I.e. we can benchmark NEAT performance against other algorithms and find out if it performs better or worse.